International and Global Studies Minor

-To earn a minor in Global Studies, students must complete a minimum of 15 or 16 semester hours of upper-division course work at UIS.
+To earn a minor in International and Global Studies, students must complete a minimum of 15 or 19 semester hours of upper-division course work at UIS.
 In exceptional cases, a student may submit a Student Petition to have up to eight hours of transfer credit accepted toward the minor.
 Transfer students still must take the core course and follow distribution requirements.

-The required core for the minor is GBL 301.
+The required core for the minor is IGS 301.
 In addition, electives, totaling 12-16 semester hours, must be taken from two areas:

 1. Two courses (six - eight credits) that provide an international perspective. and

-Students may not take more than one course in their major field of study to fulfill the Global Studies minor requirements.
-Students should consult with a Global Studies faculty member to ensure that they are meeting their individual needs and the requirements for the major.
+Students may not take more than one course in their major field of study to fulfill the International and Global Studies minor requirements.
+Students should consult with a International and Global Studies faculty member to ensure that they are meeting their individual needs and the requirements for the major.

 Requirements